ggstuart/advanced-web-development/content/1-reintroducing-web-development/modern-css/index.md

 The HTML for our component is simple.
 We will use a `<figure>` element, with an `<img>` and a `<figcaption>` for a small amount of content describing the image.
 In this case, we will add a few short paragraphs of text inside the caption.

-Adding it into our page with a `class=my-component` attribute to allow us to style it without affecting any other `<figure>` elements.
+Adding it into our page with a *class="my-component"* attribute to allow us to style it without affecting any other `<figure>` elements.

 ```html {hl_lines="18-28"}
 <!DOCTYPE html>